Sir Boateng Online

 Once a fault condition (overload or short circuit) is identified, the circuit breaker terminals must open to interrupt the circuit using mechanically stored energy contained within the breaker.
 This energy is normally stored by a spring or compressed air.

 Small circuit breakers normally have a manual control lever to switch off the load or reset itself after interruption.
-On the other hand, heavy-duty breakers use solenoids to trip the mechanism, and electric motors to restore the breaker into normal operation.
+On the other hand, heavy-duty breakers use solenoids to trip the mechanism, and electric motors restore the breaker to normal operation.

 The electric contacts used in a circuit breaker must carry the load current without excessive heating, and must also withstand the heat of the arc produced when opening the circuit.

 An arc is generated when a high current or voltage is interrupted.
-The length of the arc depends entirely to the voltage while the heat developed is proportional to the current.
+The length of the arc depends entirely on the voltage while the heat developed is proportional to the current.

 To prevent further damage, this arc must be cooled and extinguished in a controlled way, so that the gap between the contacts can again withstand the voltage in the circuit.
 Normally, vacuum, air, insulating gas, or oil are used as the medium to contain the arc.